lcarsde/lcarswm/readme.md

 * header files and libraries for XLib, randr and xpm.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

 ## Known issues
+* Video players crash displaylink driver when using lcarswm
 * The frame window is drawing over the background and not scaling with popups
-* VLC crashes displaylink driver when using lcarswm (possibly only with video)
+* IDEA popups cause loss of keyboard focus in main window when they close

 ## To do
 * Configuration for application key bindings